Configuring Security Headers for WordPress

 As HSTS is only enforced after the browser visits your site, this is a vulnerability: if the user hasn’t visited your site before, HSTS won’t be set, so the visitor can still request the site over http.
 There is a solution for this: the HSTS preload list.
 This is a list of HSTS domains, that is preloaded in browsers.
 If you’re on the list, the browser will know that it should only load your site over https, even before it ever requests your site.

-But be carefull with this feature: all subdomains (like sub.domain.com) will be forced over https as well, and removal from the preload list is very difficult, and might not propagate very fast.
-So even if you’re removed, browsers might have your site in the list for months yet.
+But be careful with this feature: all subdomains (like sub.domain.com) will be forced over https as well, and removal from the preload list is very difficult, and might not propagate very fast.
+So even if you’re removed, browsers will likely still have your site in the list for months.

 Upgrade-Insecure-Requests